 Forced pooling and/or lease integration will only be utilized in a specific geologic formation for the extraction of oil, natural gas and the constituents thereof and other marketable substances from that formation.
 The forced pooling and/or lease integration will not permit the use of a well for the storage of gas or as a waste disposal well.

 Because there have been and continue to be thefts of significant amounts of oil, natural gas and the constituents thereof and other marketable substances, and since these thefts have not been considered criminal actions, those whose resources were stolen are forced to seek redress in civil court against individuals and firms with significant resources, thus making recovery difficult if not impossible.

 West Virginia Farm Bureau supports legislation specifying that the theft of oil, natural gas and the constituents thereof and other marketable substances be crimes.
 The same financial guidelines shall be used to determine the amounts classifying the crimes as misdemeanors or felonies.

-The owner of the natural gas, oil, coal or constituents oil, natural gas and the constituents thereof and other marketable substances should receive treble damages as a result of the theft.
+The owner of the natural gas, oil, coal or the constituents thereof and other marketable substances should receive treble damages as a result of the theft.

-Land rights-of-way for pipelines or for any other public or private utilities that have not been used for two or more years shall be deemed abandoned and released from the title of the surface owner.
+Land rights-of-way or easements for pipelines or for any other public or private utilities that have not been used for two or more years shall be deemed abandoned, and the encumbrance shall be released from the title of the surface owner.

 Removal of abandoned equipment and material must be the responsibility of the utility or company of ownership and must take place within 12 months from the time of abandonment.